renz45/mandrill_mailer/README.md

 Don't forget to setup your ENV variables on your server

+You will also need to set default_url_options for the mailer, similar to action mailer in your environment config files:

+`MandrillMailer::TransactionalMailer.default_url_options = { :host => 'localhost' }`

 ## Creating a new mailer
 Creating a new Mandrill Mailer is similar to a normal Rails mailer: